MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-single-node-deployment.md

 ## Prerequisite

-Set up your primary machine as described in the [setup article](aks-edge-howto-setup-machine.md).
+Set up your primary machine as described in the [Set up machine](aks-edge-howto-setup-machine.md) page.

 ## Create a single machine cluster

-1. The parameters needed to create a single machine cluster are defined in the `aksedge-config.json` file in the downloaded GitHub folder.
+1. The parameters needed to create a single machine cluster are defined in the [`aksedge-config.json`](https://github.com/Azure/aks-edge-utils/blob/main/tools/aksedge-config.json) file in the downloaded GitHub folder.
 A detailed description of the configuration parameters is available [here](./aks-edge-deployment-config-json.md).
 The parameter that defines a single machine cluster is the **`singlemachinecluster`** flag, which must be set as `true`.

 2. Open the [AksEdgePrompt](https://github.com/Azure/aks-edge-utils/blob/main/tools/AksEdgePrompt.cmd), this will open a elevated PowerShell window with the modules loaded.
 3. You can now run the `New-AksEdgeDeployment` cmdlet to deploy a single-machine AKS Edge cluster with a single Linux control-plane node.